sujaysamanta/grpc-gateway-demo/README.md

 # grpc-gateway-demo
-A simple repository to show case gRPC gateway
+A simple repository to showcase gRPC gateway

 ## Steps to Start the application